Torii Kiyonaga: Artistic career

 Torii Kiyonaga began his training under Torii Kiyomitsu in 1765 at the age of 14 years old.
 It is suspected that prior to entering the Torii school he may have trained under Isoda Koryūsai, Suzuki Harunobu, and Kitao Shigemasa, as much of Kiyonaga's work shows influence from these other ukiyo-e masters.
+The strength of his brushwork, evident in both his prints and paintings, has also been taken as evidence that he may have trained at the Kanō school.
 Many of his early works were billboards and depictions of actors based on his visits to nearby kabuki theatres.
 The highlight of his career is when he began to produce pieces of beautiful women.
 In addition Torii Kiyonaga created illustrations for books and picture programs called banzuke.

 Kiyonaga is considered one of the great masters of the full-color nishiki-e print and of bijin-ga, images of courtesans and other beautiful women.
 Like most ukiyo-e artists, however, he also produced a number of prints and paintings depicting Kabuki actors and related subjects, many of them promotional materials for the theaters.
 He also produced a number of shunga, or erotic images, including two adaptations of Harunobo's Zashiki Hakkei.

 In the field of bijin-ga, only the works of Harunobu and a handful of others are generally regarded comparable with those of Kiyonaga.
 Kiyonaga produced a great many bijin-ga prints in the 1780s, and this is generally regarded as his high point; this is particularly true because he nearly stopped doing art entirely in the early 1790s.
 Some scholars point out the beauty of his paintings as being particularly exceptional given his commoner heritage and upbringing.
 Adopted into the Torii family, Kiyonaga's biological father was the owner of a number of tenements near a fish market; though his family may not have been particularly poor, he was certainly not brought up in an environment of high culture.
 Meanwhile, contemporary artists of the samurai class, who would be expected to have a better innate sense of the aesthetics and details of aristocratic culture, produced images quite arguably inferior to those of Kiyonaga.